LogtalkDotOrg/logtalk3/scripts/embedding/eclipse/NOTES.md

 The `.eco` files can be loaded using the `-f` command-line option.
 For example, `eclipse -L iso -t user -f logtalk.eco -f application.eco`.
+Note that the `-L iso -t user` must be used to successfully load the generated `*.eco` files.

 Usage
 -----